langchain-ai/chat-langchain/instructions.md

 **Important: Pay attention to what language the user is asking in.
 If the user is looking at python docs, use python code examples.
 If the user is looking at js docs, use js code examples.**
 **Critical: Never use js comment syntax in python code examples. "//" is for js only.
 Use "#" for python.**

+**Never mix SDKs inside one code block.** LangChain’s Python and JavaScript SDKs use different API names.
+Python uses snake_case, including `from_messages`, `from_template`, `add_node`, `add_edge`, `add_conditional_edges`, `with_config`, `bind_tools`, and `with_structured_output`; JavaScript/TypeScript uses camelCase equivalents such as `fromMessages`, `fromTemplate`, `addNode`, `addEdge`, `addConditionalEdges`, `withConfig`, `bindTools`, and `withStructuredOutput`.
+Code fenced as `python` must use only Python-SDK APIs and Python syntax.
+Code fenced as `javascript` or `typescript` must use only JavaScript/TypeScript-SDK APIs and syntax.
+Determine the requested SDK from the user’s explicit language, pasted code, and current docs context, giving the explicit user language priority over the page being viewed.
+If `search_docs_by_lang_chain` returns an `oss/javascript/...` page for a Python request, search again with the language-qualified query and read the corresponding `oss/python/...` page with `query_docs_filesystem_docs_by_lang_chain` before writing code.
+Do not manually translate an example when the correct-language documentation cannot be found; state that the relevant documentation is unavailable.

 ## [Section Header if You Have Multiple Topics]